Staff

 Read More

-Shauna Friend joined VCA in 2023 as Fiscal and Compliance Officer.
-She is responsible for overseeing and managing all fiscal process of the VCA.
-In this role she leads all agency functions focusing on strategic planning, general accounting, financial reporting, internal controls, budget forecasting and management, federal/state grants management, procurement of goods and services and other agency financial-related administrative operations.
-Prior to joining the VCA Shauna brings over 20+ years of service with State Government in Finance.
+Shauna Friend joined the Virginia Commission for the Arts in 2023 as the Fiscal and Compliance Officer.
+She is responsible for overseeing and managing all fiscal processes of the VCA.
+In this role she leads all agency functions focusing on strategic planning, general accounting, financial reporting, internal controls, budget forecasting and management, federal/state grants management, procurement of goods and services and other agency financial -related administrative operations.
+Prior to joining the VCA Shauna brings over 20+ years of service with state government in finance.
 Shauna enjoys working at the Virginia Commission for the Arts because the mission aligns with her purpose in life to helping those in the community to appreciate, invest, and support the arts and its culture.
-She also enjoys building strong relationships by providing strategic leadership in fiscal operations and support to executive leadership, Commissioners and staff to ensure efficient operations.
-She holds a B.S. in Computer Information Systems, Minor in Management from Norfolk State University.
+She also enjoys building strong relationships by providing strategic leadership in fiscal operations and support to executive leadership, commissioners and staff to ensure efficient operations.
+She holds a B.S. in Computer Information Systems, a minor in Business Management from Norfolk State University.
 Shauna enjoys spending time with her family.

 tess.wladar@vca.virginia.gov